michaeljones/on-commit-messages/README.md

 understand your state of mind and doesn't lend false authority to the changes.
 You can also explain things that you feel could be better but that you did not have time to add for various reasons.
 [1](#foot-note-guilt)

-### Knowledge Transfer

-This is part of 'understanding' in many ways but goes beyond the 'in the moment' comprehension of what is going on in the commit, a good commit message can share situational understanding, communicate prioritisation of goals, explain oddities in tooling or languages, highlight unexpected user behaviours and other things that provide context to the project.

-Are git commit message the best way of transferring this kind of knowledge?
-No, but they have the situational advantage of being attached to the code and change that someone is currently examining.

 ## Structure